isaies/telegrambot/README.md

 ```
 module.exports = {
-	token : YOUR_TOKEN
+	token : 'YOUR_TOKEN'
 }
 ```

 ### 3. Install all dependences

-By now, I'm using only a external dependence.
+Right now, I'm using only an external dependence.
 You can add it in two ways:

 **Using the `package.json` in this repository:**
 ```